Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Erasers

-As is, the bistable potential is not convenient, because there is nothing to do if the initial state is~0 whereas if it is~1 an energy barrier has to be crossed.
-The functional procedure follows three stages (Fig.\ref{fig1})\,: \begin{enumerate*}[label={\arabic*)}, leftmargin=*] \item lower the energy barrier down to a value smaller than the thermal energy $T$ leaving the system to a \textquote{standard} (S) state; \item apply a small energy bias in the desired direction in order to drive the particle in the desired state; \item put up the barrier and remove the bias. \end{enumerate*} The point is that during the first stage the probability density of the particle leaks from its initial potential well to fill both\,\cite{Bennett_1982}.
-This leakage occurs in an out-of-control and irreversible manner\,: putting up the barrier at the end of this stage does not necessarily return the particle back to its initial well.
-Like free expansion, stage 1 occurs without energy exchange with the surroundings, contrary to the rest of the procedure that can be quasistatic, amounts to an isothermal compression and dissipates at least $T\ln 2$ (as heat) to the surroundings (let us emphasized that at this very point of the reasoning the 2nd law of thermodynamics is used).
-So that in this framework of a one-to-one mapping between logic and thermodynamic states of one bit, $T\ln 2$ is finally the minimum energy that must be provided and dissipated as heat to erase it.
-This latter point has been checked by the mean of an elegant (and likely difficult) experiment that consists in trapping a colloidal particle with a double-beam optical tweezer\,\cite{Berut_2012}.
-The authors actually measure a lower energy-bound equal to $T\ln 2$ to move the particle from one state (say 1) to the other (say 0).
-However, the Landauer's principle is more stronger than that.
-It states that, whatever its physical implementation, erasing one bit is thermodynamically irreversible, so that the minimum dissipation of $T\ln 2$ is unavoidable.
+Note that as is, the bistable potential seems to be not convenient to fulfill the second condition, because there is nothing to do to RESET TO 0 in case the initial state is already at 0, while an energy barrier must be crossed otherwise.
+To overcome this problem, Landauer imagines the following functional procedure that follows three stages (Fig.\ref{fig1})\,: \begin{enumerate}[label={\arabic*)}, leftmargin=*] \item lower the energy barrier down to a value smaller than the thermal energy $T$ leaving the system to a \textquote{standard} (S) state\footnote{Consider a single particle in a diathermal box in contact with a temperature reservoir.
+Even if this particle is alone, its temperature is well defined by the multiple collisions with the wall of the box.
+Let us assign bit value 0 when the particle is in the left side and bit value 1 when the particle is in the right side.
+The logical states are stable and well defined only when a barrier exists (higher than thermal energy) between the two sides.
+The S-state corresponds to the situation where the barrier is removed.}; \item apply a small energy bias in the desired direction in order to drive the particle in the desired state; \item put up the barrier and remove the bias. \end{enumerate} The point is that during the first stage the probability density of the particle leaks from its initial potential well to fill both\,\cite{Bennett_1982}.
+This leakage occurs in an out-of-control and irreversible thermodynamical manner, because putting up the barrier at the end of this stage would not necessarily return the particle back to its initial well.
+Like free expansion, stage 1 occurs without energy exchange with the surroundings, contrary to the rest of the procedure that can be quasistatic, amounts to an isothermal compression and dissipates at least $T\ln 2$ (as heat) to the surroundings.
+In the rest of the argument, Bennett\,\cite{Bennett_1982} proves that the initial logical state can be restored to the initial value (0 or 1) by a WRITE operation that can be performed in a quasistatic manner.
+So that the whole cycle (ERASE then RESTORE) costs at least $T\ln 2$ (as in Eq.\ref{secondcat}).
+It follows that this physical implementation of the irreversible logical operation RESET TO 0 is a process of the second category that is to say thermodynamically intrinsically irreversible (Eq.\ref{secondcat}).